 As noted above, data is going to play a huge part in the new era of hospitality and tourism.
 In the case of AirBnB, they were able to use customer data to determine that guests who chose not to book were doing so because they were discouraged by hosts who failed to respond to their inquiries (I’ve been there – it’s annoying).

-By offering an instant booking feature to guarantee their reservation, they helped alleviate many of the customers’ concerns and helped automate what had previously been an incredibly arduous part of their business model.
+By offering an instant booking feature using a scheduling API service to guarantee their reservation, they helped alleviate many of the customers’ concerns and helped automate what had previously been an incredibly arduous part of their business model.

 Data didn’t just improve CX.
 It improves the bottom line, as well.